-The January 2020 Warrants and October 2020 Warrants have an exercise price in Canadian dollars while the Company's functional currency is US dollars.
-Therefore, in accordance with ASU 815 - Derivatives and Hedging, the January 2020 Warrants and October 2020 Warrants have a derivative liability value.
+The January 2020 Warrants, October 2020 Warrants and March 2021 Warrants have an exercise price in Canadian dollars while the Company's functional currency is US dollars.
+Therefore, in accordance with ASU 815 - Derivatives and Hedging, the January 2020 Warrants, October 2020 Warrants and March 2021 Warrants have a derivative liability value.

 The value of the January 2020 Warrants of \$441,010 has been calculated on the date of issuance of January 16, 2020 using Black-Scholes valuation technique.
-For the year ending December 31, 2020, there was a change in the warrant liability of \$895,353, and the warrant liability was increased to \$1,336,363 with the following assumptions:
+For the twelve months ending December 31, 2021 the warrant liability was valued at \$6,147 with the following assumptions: